pmario/pikaday/README.md

 `picker.setDate('2015-01-01')`

 Set the current selection.
 This will be restricted within the bounds of `minDate` and `maxDate` options if they're specified.
-You can optionally pass a boolean as the second parameter to prevent triggering of the onSelect callback (true), allowing the date to be set silently.
+You can optionally pass a boolean as the second parameter to prevent triggering of the onSelect callback (true), allowing the date to be set silently

-`picker.getMoment()`

-Returns a [Moment.js][moment] object for the selected date (Moment must be loaded before Pikaday).

-`picker.setMoment(moment('14th February 2014', 'DDo MMMM YYYY'))`

-Set the current selection with a [Moment.js][moment] object (see `setDate` for details).

 ### Clear and reset date